goarray/PlanetBiomGenerator/PlanetBiomes.Readme.md

 This will (re)generate a /PlanetBiomes/xEditOutput/PlanetBiomes.CSV which contains all of the biome info for the selected planet(s)

-Run /PlanetBiomes/PlanetBiomes.bat, this will create /[yourpluginname.esm/esp]/ and fill it with the new (ANAM).biom files.
+Run /PlanetBiomes/PlanetBiomes.bat, this will create /[yourpluginname.esm/esp]/ and fill it with the new (ANAM).biom file(s).

-Drop the created folder into your: "/planetdata/biomemaps/" directory.
+Drop the entire /[yourpluginname.esm/esp]/ folder into your: "/planetdata/biomemaps/" directory.

 Done.